Monopole Floer homology for codimension-3 Riemannian foliation: Preliminary

-\begin{defi} We say a foliation is \emph{taut}, if there is a metric on $M$ such that $\kappa=0$, i.e. all leaves are minimal submanifolds. \end{defi} In this paper, we call a bundle-like metric taut, if the induced mean curvature form vanishes.
+\begin{defi} We say a foliation is \emph{taut}, if there is a metric on $M$ such that $\kappa=0$, i.e. all leaves are minimal submanifolds. \end{defi} In this paper, a bundle-like metric is called to be taut, if the induced mean curvature form vanishes.
 For a fixed Riemannian foliation $F$, the taut condition has a topological obstruction.